emelysalmeron/separation-of-concerns/reverse-engineering/README.md

       </details>

-   3. **Behavior:** Move the handler to a separate file and beging writing the user interaction in one big function.
+   3. **Behavior:** Move the handler to a separate file and begin writing the user interaction in one big function.
 You don't need to finish this step completely before starting to **refactor**, if you can already tell that you will need some logic or components you can start writing them at the same time as the handler.

       <details>
       <summary>example snippets</summary>